snowplow/snowplow-tracking-cli/README.md

 ## Building

-Add snowplowtrk and its package dependencies to your go src directory:
+Add snowplow-tracking-cli and its package dependencies to your go src directory:

 ```
 $ go get -v github.com/snowplow/snowplow-tracking-cli
 ```

-Once the get completes, you should find your new `snowplowtrk` executable sitting inside `$GOPATH/bin/`.
+Once the get completes, you should find your new `snowplow-tracking-cli` executable sitting inside `$GOPATH/bin/`.

-To update snowplowtrk dependencies, use `go get` with the `-u` option.
+To update snowplow-tracking-cli dependencies, use `go get` with the `-u` option.

 ```
 $ go get -u -v github.com/snowplow/snowplow-tracking-cli